TalariaSoftware/ncmanager-help/agendas/index.md

 that are complete,
 easy to understand,
 and compliant
-will all applicable laws and regulations.
+with all applicable laws and regulations.